owasp-dep-scan/dep-scan/README.md

 [Dependency Check](https://github.com/jeremylong/DependencyCheck) is considered to be the industry standard for open-source dependency scanning.
 After personally using this great product for a number of years I decided to write my own from scratch partly as a dedication to this project.
 By using a streaming database based on msgpack and using json schema, dep-scan is more performant than dependency check in CI environments.
 Plus with support for GitHub advisory source and grafeas report export and submission, dep-scan is on track to become a next-generation dependency audit tool

-There are a number of other tools that piggy back on Sonatype [ossindex](https://ossindex.sonatype.org/).
+There are a number of other tools that piggy back on Sonatype [ossindex](https://ossindex.sonatype.org/) API server.
 For some reason, I always felt uncomfortable letting a commercial company track the usage of various projects across the world. dep-scan is therefore 100% private and guarantees never to perform any tracking!